milinddalakoti/Dissertation---Mastering-Boss-Combat-in-Cuphead/README.md

 # Cuphead RL Dissertation Project

 ## Project Overview
 This project implements a reinforcement learning framework to train an AI agent to master boss combat in Cuphead, with Goopy Le Grande (Slime boss) as the primary target.
-The architecture uses a Python-led approach for maximum accessibility and leverages your existing Python expertise.
+The architecture uses a Python-led approach for maximum accessibility via a plugin based approach

 ## File Structure